edisonpapers/lathrops-notes/3/README.md

 ## 7C
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3003/manifest seq="5" right
-The formation of the Saharian Sea by the cutting of the canal through to the Mediterrianian had caused by the pressure of the water a displacement of the Crust of the Earth towards the Timbuctoo border a chain of mountains had a been thrown up and the floor of the once desert had sunk 2100 feet.
+The formation of the ==Saharian Sea=={description="https://en.wikipedia.org/wiki/Sahara_Sea"} by the cutting of the canal through to the Mediterrianian had caused by the pressure of the water a displacement of the Crust of the Earth towards the Timbuctoo border a chain of mountains had a been thrown up and the floor of the once desert had sunk 2100 feet.
 The <del>displace removal</del> redistribution of such a gigantic <del>weight from</del> mass of water to other points had caused not only climatic changes in The Equatorial regions of africa <del>but ha</del> and the shifting of the temperate zone 800 miles south.
 The deviation of the gulf stream Towards the france rendering England <del>free</del> comparatively free of Rain & fog but colder but had shifted the axis of rotation of the Earth 283 miles as well as shifting of the magnetic

 ## 8C
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3003/manifest seq="6" right
 poles and also of the equator, and produced a displacement of the lower crust of the Piedmont region of North Carolina 84 Miles <del>Th</del> Thus Charleston SC was <del>84</del> 34 miles further out at sea

-Kennelly can make some very interesting calculations based on the Saharian Sea idea get him to do it.
+Kennelly can make some very interesting calculations based on the ==Saharian Sea=={description="https://en.wikipedia.org/wiki/Sahara_Sea"} idea get him to do it.

 ## 9C
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3003/manifest seq="7" right